antoyang/TubeDETR/README.md

 If you found this work useful, consider giving this repository a star and citing our paper as followed:
 ```
 @inproceedings{yang2022tubedetr,
-title={TubeDETR: Spatio-Temporal Video Grounding with Transformers},
-author={Yang, Antoine and Miech, Antoine and Sivic, Josef and Laptev, Ivan and Schmid, Cordelia},
+author    = {Yang, Antoine and Miech, Antoine and Sivic, Josef and Laptev, Ivan and Schmid, Cordelia},
+title     = {TubeDETR: Spatio-Temporal Video Grounding With Transformers},
-booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
+booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
-year={2022}}
+year      = {2022},
+pages     = {16442-16453}}
 ```